AnonymousWalker/greek-room/usage/HOW_TO_RUN_SPELL_CHECK_ALIGNMENT.md

 - Each pair `i-j` means word at position i in English aligns to word at position j in Vietnamese

 #### Step 3: Run ualign.py
-Check the CLI arguments in run-ulaign.sh and adjust them accordingly before running
+Check the CLI arguments in run-ualign.sh and adjust them accordingly before running
 ```bash
 ./run-ualign.sh
 ```